 Now also applies to non-thesis type programs, starting Fall 2018

-Motion: To qualify for a master’s degree, the student must complete a minimum of thirty semester hours For thesis-type programs, six of these credits must be thesis credits.
+Motion: To qualify for a master’s degree, the student must complete a minimum of thirty semester hours of graduate credit (5000-level or above).
+For thesis-type programs, six of these credits must be thesis credits.

 Suggested implementation date for the part about GRADUATE credits: Fall 2019

 Bulletin edits to be made: